 - Difficulty chewing

-Call our dental office if you have noticed any of these signs of TMJ disorders.
-Our dental team will examine your smile to determine the best course of treatment.
+If you experience any of these symptoms it is important to seek medical advice as soon as possible.
+Call our North Midland dental office if you have noticed any of these signs of TMJ disorders.
+Our dental care team will examine your smile to determine the best course of treatment.

 How to Treat TMJ Disorders